fredisnowhere/sharedcredentials/README.md

 We will be required to attribute several derived key

-Example assumptions :
+Example assumptions:

 Alice is from UK, Bob is from USA, Carol is from AUstralia.
 Year of birth for Alice is 1998 years old, Bob 1974 and Carol 1942.
 Issuer is a KYC processor, given credentials are here user citizenship and year of birth.

-This are Merle Trees:
-──A── means hash of associated data
-──AB── means hash of (hash of A + hash of B) and so on.
+This are Merle Trees: ──A── means hash of associated data, ──AB── means hash of (hash of A + hash of B) and so on.

 ```
                             ┌──A──< Alice Derived Public key 1, Claim (YoB = 1998)